Effect of a low density dust shell on the propagation of gravitational waves: Perturbed solution

 This result applies independently of source properties, and in particular it applies when the mass of the orbiting binary is zero.
 Thus, it is reasonable to regard the result in Eq.~(\ref{e-C4I-Cin0}) as general, representing the reflection at the origin of an incoming GW.

 Then, finally, for all density profiles tested, the gravitational wave strain in terms of the mass of the shell $M_S$ and as measured by an observer at future null infinity, was found to be

+where $H_{M0}$ was given in Eq.~(\ref{e-HM0}).
+Each of the terms containing $M_S$ in Eq.~(\ref{e-Nshell}) represents a correction to the wave strain in the absence of the shell, and these correction terms are discussed in Sec.~\ref{s-phys} below.

-The formula Eq.~(\ref{e-Nshell}) was derived using quite complicated computer algebra scripts, and it is important to investigate its reliability through consistency checks: \begin{itemize} \item In each of the three regions, the computer algebra confirmed that all 10 Einstein equations are satisfied.
+The formula Eq.~(\ref{e-Nshell}) was derived using quite complicated computer algebra scripts, and it is important to investigate its reliability through consistency checks: \begin{itemize} \item In each of the three regions, we confirmed using computer algebra that all 10 Einstein equations are satisfied.
 The four constraint equations were not used in the construction of the solution, although they were used to fix two (in each region) constants.
 Note that it was found that if an error were introduced into one of the hypersurface equations, then the formulas obtained for $C_1,C_5$ were not constant but were functions of $r$.
 Thus, the fact that the solutions satisfy the constraints amounts to a strong consistency test. \item The solution was constructed to ensure continuity of $\beta,W,J,U$ at $r=r_0$ and $r=r_0+\Delta$, but continuity of $\partial_r J, \;\partial_r U$ is also needed.
-The computer algebra scripts confirmed that these conditions are satisfied, which again amounts to a strong consistency test. \item As will be discussed in the next section, the formula Eq.~(\ref{e-Nshell}) satisfies physical expectations, with one of the terms in the formula being derivable in an independent way. \end{itemize}
+We confirmed using computer algebra that these conditions are satisfied, which again amounts to a strong consistency test. \item As will be discussed in the next section, the formula Eq.~(\ref{e-Nshell}) satisfies physical expectations, with one of the terms in the formula being derivable in an independent way. \end{itemize}